flexcompute-readthedocs/flow360-helpcenter/docs/02.simulation-setup/01.flow-conditions/README.md

 ### **[Operating condition](./01.operating-condition.md)**

-*Defines the physical values of fluid properties including temperature, pressure, density, viscosity, and other thermodynamic properties.
+*Defines the physical values of fluid properties including temperature, pressure, density and viscosity.
 Essential for establishing the baseline fluid state and material characteristics for the simulation.*

 ### **[Farfield](./02.farfield.md)**

-*Settings for the generation or identification of farfield boundary conditions.
-Controls how the simulation domain extends to infinity and defines the freestream conditions at the farfield boundaries.*
+*Settings governing the farfield generation or identification.*